 The Otto Group has pursued the goal of reconciling its business activities with climate protection for decades.
 In the long term, we want to reduce emissions along the entire value chain to net zero.
-As a first step, we are developing a medium-term Science Based Target (SBT), which is oriented towards the long-term objective.
+As an important first step, we have developed an ambitious Science Based Target (SBT) to address our entire value chain.

 We want to achieve our climate goals by consistently avoiding and reducing emissions.
-Classic compensation measures, such as CO2-neutral shipping, are regarded in the Otto Group as voluntary additional measures and a sensible supplement to climate protection; however, they do not pay towards our climate targets.
+In the Otto Group, traditional compensation projects are considered voluntary additional measures that do not contribute to our climate targets.

 Consistently reducing emissions is possible.
 For example, we have more than halved CO₂ emissions in our own business operations from 2006 to 2020, and have done so completely without offsetting.
 We see the biggest levers for reducing our greenhouse gas emissions in transportation, where we give preference to shipping and rail over air travel, the further increase in energy efficiency, and the complete switch to green power.
 The Otto Group's share of green electricity at its sites worldwide is 29 percent, and 49 percent in Germany.
 By 2025, we want to switch to 100 percent green electricity at all German and - if available - also international locations.
 We have been harnessing the potential of our own locations for a long time already, equipping them with solar systems (Frankonia) or combined heat and power plants (Hermes Fulfilment) and by using geothermal energy (Hermes Einrichtungs Service).
 The goal is to achieve a 40 percent reduction by 2025 compared to 2018.